-On clinical inspection, an occlusal decay was observed on tooth No.15 (Fig. 2).
+On clinical inspection, an occlusal decay was observed on tooth No.15 (Figure 2).
 The tooth responded positive to vitality tests, and the patient described it as asymptomatic in the past.

-After anesthesia and isolation with rubber dam, most of the decay was removed first with a diamond-coated spherical bur and then on low RPM with a carbide bur for dentin (Fig. 3).
+After anesthesia and isolation with a rubber dam, most of the decay was removed first with a diamond-coated spherical bur and then on low RPM with a carbide bur for dentin (Figure 3).

 Even when using a dental microscope, it can be impossible to tell with confidence which is infected, affected, stained, and sound dentin.
 For this reason, I always use caries detectors.
 I prefer Expose from Centrix because it is dried and already contains the dye, and the results are predictable, with no false staining of sound dentin.
 After applying it on moist dentin, the tooth just needs to be washed, and what is left stained is infected dentin.
 As shown in Figure 4, the caries detector reveals what part of the dentin is still infected.

 A direct restoration was chosen, and after applying the etchant on enamel for 20 seconds, dentin was also etched for 10 seconds.
 Figure 5 shows use of Meta Etchant gel from Meta Biomed.
 A bonding agent was used after washing the etching gel with water spray and the dentin was left slightly moist.